rsdoiel/antenna/journalism.md

 date: 2025-02-13, from: The Daily Bruin (UCLA Student Newspaper)

 <em>This post was updated Feb.
-12 at 6:40 p.m.</em>
+13 at 11:45 p.m.</em>
 Chancellor Julio Frenk announced Wednesday that the university suspended two pro-Palestine groups at UCLA.
-The move, announced in a campuswide email, comes after around 50 members of the two groups – Students for Justice in Palestine and Graduate Students for Justice in Palestine – protested outside of UC Regent Jay Sures’ Brentwood home Feb.
+The move, announced in a campuswide email, comes after around 50 members of the two groups – Students for Justice in Palestine and Graduate Students for Justice in Palestine at UCLA – protested outside of UC Regent Jay Sures’ Brentwood home Feb.

 <br>